Robert Vișoiu

-Robert Vișoiu (born 10 February 1996 in Pitești) is a former racing driver from Romania.
+Robert Vișoiu (born 10 February 1996 in Pitești) is a Romanian racing driver.
+He currently competes in the Le Mans Cup, driving for TS Corse, and the International GT Open, driving for Team Motopark.

 Career

 Karting

 At the age of six, Vișoiu first sat behind the wheel of a kart, the beginning of his karting career.
 He raced primarily in his native Romania up to 2009, becoming a two-time champion in the Mini Class and champion in the KF3 category.
 In 2009 Vișoiu switched to International KF3 competitions.

 Formula Abarth

 In 2011, Vișoiu graduated to single-seaters, racing in the Formula Abarth series for Jenzer Motorsport.
 Race victory in Misano and another two podiums saw him finish on sixth position in the Italian series.
 In European Series the Romanian driver finished on fourth place with two race victories, including win in series' finale at Circuit de Catalunya.

 GP3 Series

 Vișoiu continued his collaboration with Jenzer Motorsport into the GP3 Series in 2012.
 He finished the season fourteenth overall with twenty-four points, including a podium finish in Barcelona.
-In 2013, he raced for MW Arden alongside series debutants Daniil Kvyat and Carlos Sainz Jr.
+In 2013, he raced for MW Arden alongside series debutants Daniil Kvyat and Carlos Sainz Jr. He finished eleventh in the standings, taking two sprint race wins.
+He continued with Arden in 2014, but struggled more than the previous season, finishing thirteen with just one podium.